yuzhou2/swagger-doclet/README.md

 	<tr><td>-excludeParamsTags</td><td>This adds additional tags to the set of javadoc tags used for excluding operation parameters.
 The default set contains excludeParams, hiddenParams, hideParams.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

 	<tr><td>-resourceTags</td><td>This adds additional tags to the set of javadoc tags used for setting the resource that an operation is part of.
-This only applies to the cross class parser.
 The default set contains resource, resourcePath, parentEndpointName.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

 	<tr><td>-responseTypeTags</td><td>This adds additional tags to the set of javadoc tags used for setting a custom response model for an operation.
 The default set contains responseType, outputType.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>